ccamp032/Music-Mood-Analysis/README.md

 ### Contributions
-**Chris Daniels:** Cleaned some data, analyzed various combinations of release dates and genres. <br>
+**Chris Daniels:** Proposed the hypothesis and used machine learning algorithms to predict genre and popularity. <br>
-**Christian Campos:** Cleaned data.
-Visualized correlations between various features using heatmaps and histograms. <br>
+**Christian Campos:** Used knn algorithm to predict the true genre labels vs predicted genre labels and demonstrated it using confusion matrix. <br>
-**Dmitri Koltsov:** Cleaned data.
-Looked for correlations between various features and when found, did further analysis on features that seemed to have strong correlations.<br>
+**Dmitri Koltsov:** Did further analysis on genre and popularity using different machine learning algorithms to find a good prediction rate accuracy to answer the hypothesis. <br>

 # Contributors
 * Chris Daniels - https://github.com/ChairMane